jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/bgpsec_router_certs?handle=XXXX

-XXXX is a search pattern representing the "handle" property of a BGPSec Router Certificate object, as described in (#bgpsec_router_cert_object_class).
+XXXX is a search pattern per [@!RFC9082, section 4.1], representing the "handle" property of a BGPSec Router Certificate object, as described in (#bgpsec_router_cert_object_class).
 The following URL would be used to find information for BGPSec Router Certificate objects with handle matching the "ABC*" pattern:

 ```
 https://example.net/rdap/rpki1/bgpsec_router_certs?handle=ABC*